Click through rate (CTR) is one of the most popular and important metrics for digital marketing ad campaigns. And for good reason!

 The key to using the right keywords is being very specific.
 Broad keywords will bring you a large, more generalized audience.

-Use long tail keywords by adding additional descriptors to your keywords.
+Use long-tail keywords by adding additional descriptors to your keywords.
 This will help you bring in a much more targeted audience with your PPC ads.

 For example, instead of “bakery,” you might use “gluten free bakery” or “specialty cupcakes bakery” to bring in a more focused crowd.

 And what’s more is that the people who are clicking are more likely to be a better fit for your brand, which helps boost conversions.

 3. Make sure your ad copy is compelling.

-Unless someone is clicking accidentally, there’s a good chance that an individual is clicking on your ad because they find the ad copy compelling and relevant.
+Unless someone is clicking accidentally, there’s a good chance that an individual is clicking on your ad and reaching your landing page because they find the ad copy compelling and relevant.

 It can be difficult to know at first how effective your ad copy is without anything to compare it to.

 However, if you find you’re experiencing a lower CTR than expected, revising your advertising copy is a good place to start in improving performance.

 Then, look at the rest of the ad copy to ensure that it communicates enough value to entice the viewer to click.

-Once you have completed several Google Ad campaigns, you’ll have some data to work from that will help you make more informed decisions about your ad copy.
+You’ll have some data to work from that will help you make more informed decisions about your ad copy.